ngl4/JXT_v1.0/README.md

 Deployed Site: https://jxt-app-v1.herokuapp.com/

-## The Pain Points (Small Scale Market Resrach in the Tech Career Growth Community)
+## The Pain Points

 When I started working on this project, thanks to Alex Chiou's suggestion, I have conduced a market research to see how are people applying for jobs, from students, bootcampers, career changers, early career professionals, and experienced software engineers.
-There are around 50 individuals who have filled out the survey.
+There are around 50 individuals who have filled out the survey in the Tech Career Growth Community.

 > 77.6% of these individuals have felt struggled, frustrated and lost motivation in keeping track of their job search/applications